jawalsh/comic-book-paratexts/pages/cbp.md

 > paratext = peritext + epitext (p.
 5)

-Genette divides the paratext into two general catagories.
+Genette divides the paratext into two general categories.
 The first category is _**peritexts**_, paratexts that exist within the same volume (or the same floppy comic book):

 > Within the same volume are elements such as the title or the preface and sometimes elements inserted into the interstices of the text, such as chapter titles or certain notes (Genette, pp. 4-5).